bcgov/openshift-launchpad/README.md

 	- The relevant route will be named [APP_NAME]-server
 	- Copy the URL that the route exposes
 7. Run `make create-client NAMESPACE=[NAMESPACE] APP_NAME=[APP_NAME] REPO=https://github.com/bcgov/openshift-launchpad BRANCH=develop API_URL=[API_URL]` replacing `[API_URL]` with the route URL copied in the previous step
-8. Once the client is built and deployed, confirm it's working by navigating to the route it exposes
+8. Once the client is built and deployed (click Overview in OpenShift console), confirm it's working by navigating to the route it exposes (Applications > Routes)

 ### Minishift Deployment

 Minishift is a tool that helps run OpenShift locally.
 A single-node cluster is created inside a VM.
 Minishift can be installed using [these instructions](https://docs.okd.io/latest/minishift/getting-started/installing.html#installing-with-homebrew).

 After installing, you'll have to run `minishift start` to spin up the cluster.
 Similar to the OpenShift console, Minishift provides a console that can be accessed from a web browser by running `minishift console`.
 Refer to the local Minishift console instead of the OpenShift console when following the steps outlined in the OpenShift Deployment section of this document.

+### Cleanup

+To clean up the Docker containers locally, run `make clean`.

+If the application was deployed to OpenShift or Minishift, ensure you're logged in with the CLI (see step 2 of the OpenShift Deployment section of this document).
+Run `make oc-all-clean NAMESPACE=[NAMESPACE] APP_NAME=[APP_NAME]`.
+The previous command does not remove persisted objects (volume claims, NSPs, secrets).
+To remove persisted objects, run `make oc-persisted-clean NAMESPACE=[NAMESPACE] APP_NAME=[APP_NAME]`.

 ## Commands